AkioLove/learn-chinese-game/README.md

 8. Completing a lap around the board awards an extra +10 ⭐.
 9. A boss waits on the final square.
 Answer three questions in a row to defeat it!
 A wrong answer shows a losing icon and moves you back ten spaces.
 10. Click the 🎵 icon to hear each reading, or listen automatically when a card opens.
+11. On touch devices, swipe across the board to move your character.

 ## Tech